patrickbolle/portfolio/source/about/index.md

 ---
 ---
 I'm a 21 year old web developer, currently looking for freelancing positions or remote work.
-Just recently, I graduated from the Computer Programmer/Analyst program at Conestoga College in Kitchener, Canada.
+Just recently, I graduated from the Computer Programmer/Analyst program at Conestoga College in Kitchener, Ontario, Canada.

-#### You can view my portfolio <a href="/pbportfolio/tags/portfolio">here.</a>
+#### You can view my portfolio <a href="/tags/portfolio">here.</a>

 What I'm Learning | What I've Learned
 ------------------|------------------